fcichos/exp3/source/course-info/schedule.rst

 The course will be held in two weekly lectures, starting **26.10.2020** in the big lecture hall and online.

-**Monday 11:15 - 12:45 pm**
+| **Monday 11:15 - 12:45 pm**
-**Thursday 11:15 - 12:45 pm**
+| **Thursday 11:15 - 12:45 pm**

-The course and the material is available online, you can come back to study whenever it is suitable for you.
+The course and the material is available online on this website.
+You may come back to study whenever it is suitable for you.